igutekunst/ooc/_sources/technical.rst.txt

 This may involve some argument pre-processing, followed by a call to the appropriate method stored as a function pointer in the :ref:`ClassHeader <class_header>`.

 This function pointer will be implemented as a function in a per-class implementation file.
-For example, `src/string.c` contains the implementation of all the ``String`` functions.
+For .. code-block:: c, `src/string.c` contains the implementation of all the ``String`` functions.

 Implementing an Instance